kalenjohnson/plugin-wordpress/README.md

 ![alt text](https://github.com/withfatpanda/plugin-wordpress/raw/master/lib/common/images/project-files-smaller.png "Wait... where's all my stuff?")

-### Dude, where's my plugin?

-When you build and install plugins using this approach, a special Composer installer puts them right where they need to be: in the **app/plugins** folder in your Bedrock project.
-For those familiar with either Composer or WordPress, this will make no sense (at first)&mdash;WordPress folks expect plugins to be in a folder named **wp-content/plugins** and Composer users expect packages to be installed into a **./vendors** folder in the root of the project.

-This is better.
-Unfortunately, you'll just have to trust us until you dig in.

 ## Starting a New Plugin Project

 1. Setup a [Workbench](https://github.com/withfatpanda/workbench-wordpress).
 A Workbench is an installation of WordPress that you'll use to build and test your plugins&mdash;it's based on [Bedrock](https://roots.io/bedrock).